William Louis, Count of Nassau-Saarbrücken: Life

 In 1635, he returned to Frankfurt to attend a meeting of the Protestant states and their allies.
 At this meeting, it was decided that Sweden would return Saarwerden to the Nassaus.
 On 23 April 1635 the family fled to Bockenheim, where the counties of Nassau-Saarbrücken and Saarwerden should have been handed over.
 However, on 30 May 1635 a number of imperial estates, including the Electorates of Brandenburg and Saxony, had concluded the Peace of Prague and the Nassau Counts were expressly excluded from this agreement.
 They then went to Saarbrücken, which was defended by Bernard of Saxe-Weimar.
 Bernard was defeated in August 1635 during an attack on Frankfurt and had to retreat to Metz.
 William Louis and Ernest joined him; John chose to go into exile in Strasbourg.
 However, a panic broke out in Saarbrücken as the Imperial troops under Matthias Gallas approached and a large number of people tried to flee.
 The count's family decided that under the circumstance, Strasbourg was too far and could not be reached.
-So they followed the advice of King Louis XIII of France and fled to the free imperial city of Metz on 16 June 1635.
+So they followed the advice of King Louis XIII and fled to the free imperial city of Metz on 16 June 1635.

 In November 1635 the imperial commissioner Bertram von Sturm appeared in the Nassau lands of and declared the three brothers and had forfeited their counties and all their possessions.
 The Emperor gave the Duke of Lorraine the counties of Saarbrücken and Saarland and the bailiwick of Herbitzheim and the fortress of Homburg on the Blies as a reward for services rendered.

 In 1636, the brothers attempted to petition the Emperor for an imperial pardon; the Elector of Saxony mediated.
 This attempt failed, but it wasn't until 1637 that the counts were told the reasons for this imperial wrath.
 Only in 1639 did William Louis and Ernest receive a pass that enabled them to represent their cause in Vienna in person.

 William Louis died on 22 August 1640 in Metz and was buried in a pauper's grave.
 His widow returned with the children to Saarbrücken in 1643.
 His three sons participated in a new division of the Nassau territories on 31 March 1659.

 Registrar Andreae completed William Louis's genealogy books, a project his father Louis II had begun.
 Some works of the painter Henrich Dors from Altweilnau were commissioned by William Louis.